Set Your Goals

 Talk to your Utah mortgage broker about mortgage rates to learn what you may expect to pay, and how different loan options affect rates.
 For example, you might compare a 30-year fixed rate mortgage against a 15-year fixed rate mortgage to see how the interest rates compare.

 You may have already started looking at homes, or you may prefer to explore your loan choices a bit first before getting started looking at new homes.

 However, don’t wait until you’ve found a home before you start thinking about your loan options.
 You want to have a good idea of what kind of mortgage loan is right for you before you make an offer on a new home.

-Many homebuyers choose to put less than 20 percent down.
-When you put less than 20 percent down, you will likely need to pay for mortgage insurance.
-Mortgage insurance adds to your monthly payment and in some cases your loan costs, but it allows you get a loan you might otherwise be unable to get.
+Many homebuyers choose to put less than 20% down.
+When you put less than 20% down, you will likely need to pay for mortgage insurance.
+Mortgage insurance adds to your monthly payment and in some cases your loan costs, but it allows you to get a loan you might otherwise be unable to get.
 Mortgage insurance protects the lender if you fall behind on your payments, which means lenders are more willing to lend to you.
 Mortgage insurance doesn’t protect you or pay your mortgage for you.
 Learn more about mortgage insurance and how it works.

 Many local cities or counties have down payment assistance grant funds available for first-time homebuyers with low to moderate income.